Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 It provides insight into that estimators of $\hat{K}$ can be produced through the LS objective on $X-KD$, which can be separated on the dimensions of $x$.

 In a comparison to e.g. ES, the difference lies in its uninformed (implied) sample estimate $\hat{\Sigma}_d$.
-The discrepancy from ES, and a poorer estimate, increaess in the dimension of $d$, and thus the number of obervations.
+The discrepancy from ES, and a poorer estimate, increaess in the dimension of $d$, and thus the number of observations.

 ### LASSO without structure